-Here is the fulfillment of Psalms 23:5: "Thou preparest a table before me in the presence of mine enemies."
+Here is the fulfillment of Psalms 23:5: “You prepare a table before me in the presence of my enemies.”

 The Kingdom of God will be installed on the earth in spite of the vicious opposition of all who hate Christ and His saints.
-The Lord will "cry, yea, roar; he shall prevail against his enemies" (Isaiah 42:13).
+The Lord will “cry out, yes, shout aloud; He shall prevail against His enemies” (Isaiah 42:13).

 The raising of the saints marks the conclusion of the day of life.
 The day of image and union now comes into view: